w3irdguy/FHacking/README.md

 # FHacking (Fake Hacking)

-I used single one script of his guy below:
+I used single one script of the guy below:

 https://github.com/sandoche